Car Free Day

 Event details

 Public safety is our top priority.
-The City of Burnaby has implemented numerous safety measures to ensure the well-being of everyone during the event, including some new protocols for 2025.
+The City of Burnaby has implemented numerous safety measures to ensure the well-being of everyone during the event.
 We kindly ask for your understanding and cooperation with these practices.
 If you have any questions about these measures, please feel free to email us at [email protected].

 We are dedicated to creating an event that brings our community together, setting aside our differences and celebrating our shared identity as neighbours.
 Rest assured, as we gather for Car Free Day, all organizing bodies have taken extensive steps to secure both the public and the event site.